JollyWizard/clean-start-tiles/Readme.md

 * Only works with tiles registered under the COM Application clsid.
 Other types of tiles exist, but their location / clsid is currently unknown.

 * Only works in english (by default).
 To localize, change the `$UNPIN_LABEL` in the module file to whatever the right-click option to unpin from start says.

+* No undo (yet).
+If you confirm the action, you will need to repin any pins you do want by hand.